FAQs

 What approach do you take when teaching children, teens or adults?
 How does your approach differ with each?

-The teacher might briefly explain their philosophy in simple terms.
-A good teacher does not waste anybody’s time, effort or money.
-They ask questions to determine if it is a mutually good fit.
-They would not ask all of the questions below, but I list common ones to get you thinking.
+A good teacher is committed to your success and will ask questions to see if you are as well.
+They will not ask all of the questions below, but I list common ones to get you thinking.

 General